srinath1882/SVHN_prediction/README.md

 ### CNN for SVHN
 A Convolutional Neural Network has been developed to train and test SVHN dataset using Tesnorflow 2.2 in Google Colab and the link could be seen [here](https://colab.research.google.com/drive/1bVeZSzY5U7GOCw42JQSSOWzh9galGA-V?usp=sharing)

+The Network is also tested on the test images provided in this repo.
+Note that the test images are multiple times 90 degrees rotated versions of images from the SVHN dataset